ismaelpamplona/isma.codes/posts/brazilian_abroad_payroll_api.md

 }
 ```

-This asynchronous function fetches bank data and demonstrates Rust's asynchronous capabilities for non-blocking I/O operations — a must for responsive APIs.
+Here we have an asynchronous function that retrieves some fake bank data – securing a place to showcase Rust’s asynchronous functionality for non-blocking I/O, which is crucial for building responsive APIs.

 ## Containerization with Docker

-The abroad-payroll-api uses Docker for containerization to ensure that the API runs consistently in every environment.
-Here is a look at the Dockerfile.dev used:
+To make sure that every time the abroad-payroll-api runs, it behaves consistently from one environment to another, we use containerization through Docker.
+The `Dockerfile.dev` looks like this:

 ```dockerfile
 FROM rust:latest as builder